-Host software
+9. Host software

-The Joulescope host software runs on a host computer and communicates with the Joulescope unit over USB 2.0.
-The Joulescope software is available to download at www.joulescope.com/download/
+The Joulescope host software runs on a host computer and communicates with the Joulescope instrument over USB 2.0 high-speed.

-The software works with Microsoft® Windows® 10, Windows® 7, Apple® Mac® OS/X® and Linux®.
+The software works with Microsoft® Windows® 10, Windows® 7, Apple® Mac® OS/X®, and Linux®.
 For Linux, only Ubuntu 18.04.1 LTS is tested.
-Joulescopes software only supports 64-bit operating systems with 64-bit python.
+The Joulescope software only supports 64-bit operating systems with 64-bit python 3.6+.